 golden city block 6, St. Petersburg

-The Block 6 project is the result of the winning competition entry for Vasilyevskiy Island by KCAP + Orange from December 2015.
+The Block 6 project is the result of the winning the competition entry for Vasilyevskiy Island by KCAP and ourselves in December 2015.
 Block 6 is located in the most south-eastern corner of the Golden City project, bordering the new cruise-ship harbour.

 Block 6 consists of two perimeter blocks with four high-rise elements on top.
 Both blocks are comparable in size, with a GFA of around 25.000 m2 above ground.
 The perimeter blocks contain five floors on top of a commercial plinth.
 The maximum programme height is 18 floors.
 From the second floor up, the programme of both blocks consists of housing.
 The total number of apartments is close to 600, more or less equally divided between the two blocks.
 The composition of the ground plan refers to the structure of St. Petersburg’s centre, with solid urban blocks and a diversity of enclosed urban gardens and courtyards.
 This classic urban arrangement offers shelter and protection to the lower levels and generates a variety of public spaces bordered mainly by six-floor-high facades.